nya3jp/rules_contest/docs/getting_started.md

 ## Test all targets

-In the workspace, run the following command to test all datasets and reference solutions.
+In the workspace, run the following command to test all datasets and solutions.

 ```console
 bazel test //...